visgl/deck.gl/docs/api-reference/mapbox/overview.md

 It may be easier to understand the concepts of the module if you are already a mapbox-gl developer.

+### Using mapbox-gl controls with deck.gl

+The Mapbox ecosystem offers many well-designed controls, from the basic functionalities of `NavigationControl`, `Popup` and `GeolocateControl`, to vendor-service-bound UI implementations such as `mapbox-gl-geocoder` and `mapbox-gl-directions`.
+These libraries require that the Mapbox Map holds the source of truth of the camera state, instead of the normal [state management](../../developer-guide/interactivity.md) by `Deck`.
+When you use the `MapboxLayer` or `MapboxOverlay` classes from this module, deck.gl plays nice with all the mapbox-gl peripherals.

 ### Mixing deck.gl layers and Mapbox layers

 One major use case for interleaving deck.gl and Mapbox is that some important information in the Mapbox map could be hidden by a deck.gl visualization layer, and controlling opacity is not enough.
 A typical example of this is labels and roads, where it is desirable to have a deck.gl visualization layer render on top of the Mapbox geography, but where one might still want to see e.g. labels and/or roads.
 Alternatively, the deck.gl visualization should cover the ground, but not the roads and labels.